Application of these Terms and Conditions

 "Group" means SeaFort Maritime Limited and its Affiliates.

-"Data Protection Legislation" means (as they relate to these Terms) (i) the General Data Protection Regulation (EU/2016/679) ("GDPR") and any relevant subordinate legislation in the UK unless and until the GDPR is no longer directly applicable in the UK, and then (ii) any successor legislation to the Data Protection Act 1998.
+"Data Protection Legislation" means (as they relate to these Terms) (i) the General Data Protection Regulation (EU/2016/679) ("GDPR") and any relevant subordinate legislation in the UK unless and until the GDPR is no longer directly applicable in the UK, and then (ii) any successor legislation to the Data Protection Act 2018.

 "Market Reports" means market reports, commentary, catalogues, circulars or literature.

-"Representative" means a person or company (including but not limited to a ship manager, charterer, shipbroker or other agent) who is not a Principal but is involved in Negotiations or the conclusion of a Contract as an agent on behalf of a Principal.
+"Representative" means a person or company (including but not limited to a ship manager, charterer, shipbroker or other agent) who is not a Principal but is involved in Negotiations or the conclusion of a contract as an agent on behalf of a Principal.

 "Ship" means any type of vessel or floating object or structure or equipment used or intended to be used for any purpose on, in or over water including but not limited to rigs, jack ups, submersibles, and barges.